ComputationalCryoEM/ASPIRE-Python/gallery/experiments/README.rst

 Experiments
 =============================

-This gallery will be for demonstrating the functionality of ASPIRE tools using experimental data.
+This gallery contains example experiments for 3-D ab-initio modeling using experimental data as well as data simulated by ASPIRE's homegrown methods for generating realistic Cryo-EM data.